-A modified version of pellet guns is likely to be introduced in Jammu and Kashmir to minimise injuries during protests.
+A modified version of pump action or pellet guns is likely to be introduced in Jammu and Kashmir to minimise injuries during protests.
 The new version of the weapon will have deflectors on the muzzle end so that the shrapnel in the pellets does not hit anyone above the abdomen region, PTI reported.

 With the deflectors, the force aims to bring down the margin of error from 40% to 2%, said Central Reserve Police Force, IG (Training), Atul Karwal, according to India Today.
-The CRPF troops have been asked to fire the pellets aiming at the feet of the protestors.
+CRPF troops have been asked to fire the pellets aiming at the feet of the protestors.

 “Though the force has been advised to fire at the feet, the deflectors will ensure the pellet hit in lower part of the body when fired on protestors,” CRPF Director General K Durga Prasad said during his farewell press conference on Monday.